 Try to Go Out of Your Comfort Zone

 Regardless of the fact these tips will help you be efficient and productive in the workplace, self-development is a must for any expert.
 You can take courses or improve your communication skills by reading additional literature.
-For example, in our blog, you can learn how emotional intelligence can help you becomes a better leader, what skills will make you a top manager in the future, and how to master public speaking and find out about the potential power of your voice and the way you can use it to be a brilliant speaker.
+For example, in our blog, you can learn how emotional intelligence can help you become a better leader, what skills will make you a top manager in the future, and how to master public speaking and find out about the potential power of your voice and the way you can use it to be a brilliant speaker.
 Don’t be afraid to leave your comfort zone.
 You’ll get a lot of benefits after killing your weaknesses.
 At least try it.
 Any experience is valuable.

 Are you an introvert or extrovert?
 How does your personality type help you in your role and how does it harm your performance?